 ^{}Contact Information: Nezih Guner <ngunermail⊗gmail.com>.
 Francesco Chiocchio, Michele Federle, Jordan Herring, and Jordan Peeples provided excellent research assistance.
-The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Cleveland or the Federal Reserve System.
+The views expressed herein are those of the authors and not necessarily those of the Bank of Spain, the Eurosystem, the Federal Reserve Bank of Cleveland, or the Federal Reserve System.

 Figure 1: Opioid deaths for both the non-college and the college educated as measured per 100,000 people in the respective education class.
+See Appendix A.4 for data sources for all figures.